cloudstax/firecamp/README.md

 -   *Specific.* Include as much detail as possible: which version, what environment, etc.
 -   *Unique.* Please do not duplicate existing tickets.
 -   *Scoped to a Single Bug.* One bug per report.

-We also welcome you to join us on [Slack](https://cloudstax.herokuapp.com) for more interactive discussion.